 - Take a boat to one of the islands

-- Optional activity: Visit China’s national tea museum or Hangzou Silk Museum
+- Optional activities: Visit China’s national tea museum or Hangzou Silk Museum

 - Explore the most populated city in the world – head to the Propaganda History Museum

-- Head to the futuristic part of the city along Nanjing Road and take part in a walking tour to the Bund for spectacular views
+- Head to the futuristic part of the city along Nanjing Road and tour the Bund for spectacular views

 - Speed across the country on a bullet train to Nanjing